 Who would have thought it would be so useful to take a camera to the little bar in Frikes (a village with only 23 inhabitants)?
 Benny Benny Benny Benny!
 Watching the two stars of those photos looking at them the next day with absolutely no recollection of the events they captured was priceless.
 The poor young Greek barman is probably in therapy.

-MOST CONSISTENTLY DRU
+MOST CONSISTENTLY DRUNK AND DISORDERLY:

 I won't name names, but someone woke up one night with her knickers around her neck and peanuts strewn all over her cabin.
 If that's not damn fine drunken behaviour I don't know what is.
 That same person also came in second for most memorable quote: while seven of us were having a loud and boisterous swim off the yacht at around 2am on our last night, the poor Germans in the neighbouring boat dared to shush us and got sworn at in reply.
 The exact words were "who the f*ck are you?"
 Hehe.
 How dare they expect a good night's sleep moored alongside Cloud Nine anyway?
 I thought everyone would have radioed ahead and warned people about us by then!